jean-zay-users/jean-zay-doc/docs/access-procedure.md

-# Access procedure for Jean Zay
+# Jean-Zay administrative procedures

+## Jean-Zay access procedure

 Our experience is that the access procedure for Jean Zay takes roughly 3 weeks (add 1-2 months on top of that if you have to go through additional security